asel-ik/iyo-apero/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 My name is Asel.
-I'm a second-year Master of Information student at University of Toronto with interests in advancing my knowledge in data analysis in R and Python, efficiently cleaning and transforming datasets, and building predictive models. :ca:
+I love exploring data by visualizing, cleaning, and transforming it.